kangarooo/RFMAdSDK-Android/README.md

 An account on Rubicon Project
 Placement set-up for Revv for Mobile SDK.
 Please contact your Rubicon Project Account Manager for the placement information.

-XCode 7.0 or higher
-Deployment target of Android API 10 or higher
+SDK supports Android API 10 or higher

 Samples